Posts by Andrea Callard

 Rachael Romero Born under the water sign and raised on an isolated farm in Australia during a five-year-drought, Rachael grew to revere water all her life.
 After fleeing home and refusing to return at 14, the welfare authorities forced her to work in silence for the minimum of a year in a thundering Magdalene Laundry, run by…

 Clarissa Sligh Clarissa T. Sligh is an African-American book artist and photographer based in Asheville, North Carolina.
 At age 15, she was the lead plaintiff in a school desegregation case in Virginia.
-In 1988, she became a co-founder of Coast-to-Coast: A Women of Color National Artists’ Project, which focused on promoting works completed by women of color.…
+In 1988, she became a co-founder of Coast-to-Coast: A Women of Color National Artists’ Project.
+Collectively, they focused on promoting works completed by women of…

 Sarah G. Mecklem As a breadwinner for her family in New York City, Sarah G. Mecklem worked with artists producing editions of their work, moving on to develop community arts programs, murals and exhibitions at the same time carrying on her studio work.
 In addition to silkscreen printmaking she worked at drawing, oil painting and…